…and, finding The Road Out of Serfdom. Metaeconomics points to the need to temper the excesses.

 It is not a new question.
 It was especially a concern as WWII ground-on into the early-1940s.
 It was a war against fascism.
 It was also a time of concern about communism.
 Hayek (1944) pointed out that the (classical) liberalism that had been around northwestern Europe as well as the US at the earlier time starting in the late-1700 through 1800s was in effect under attack.
 It was not only WWII but also WWI had been fought to preserve liberalism characterized by lots of freedom and liberty for the ordinary person, made possible in a Market based political economy.
 Hayek (1944) saw the dangers of totalitarian states, which Hayek believed were inherent in any move toward the extremes of communism and socialism, and, unfortunately, it is also true for any move toward the extremes of liberalism when in the form of laissez faire capitalism.
 For the latter, cronyism sets in, extreme wealth buys power, often shorn-up by religion.
 Ordinary people want something done, with the predictable result that an authoritarian often with a fascist frame of mind steps forward to fix everything.
 Liberalism (classical) goes down.

-Unfortunately, only the part of Hayek (1944) that goes after the extremes of communism, socialism, and fascism are remembered in current rhetoric about What Comes Next.
+Unfortunately, only the part of Hayek (1944) that goes after communism, extreme socialism, and fascism are remembered in current rhetoric about What Comes Next.
 In particular, The Neoliberal Order - who claim Hayek as the brainchild of Neoliberal Thought - that took hold of the US economy over the period of 1970-2020, with lingering elements, claims no reasoned role for the Government in the Market: Hayek is misrepresented.
 In fact, The Neoliberal Order has done everything possible to undo (and continues aggressive moves to undo it some more) The New Deal Order that operated from 1930-1980.
 It was The New DealOrder that brought a bit of reasoned Socialism to bear in tempering the Scroogism inherent in laissez-faire capitalism.
 The New Deal Order was in play a close form to what Hayek (1944) actually had in mind.
 Well, Adam Smith has been distorted and misrepresented by The Neoliberal Order, too, so, here we go again.
 And, bottomline, as DIT in Metaeconomics makes clear, What Comes Next needs to be a good balance in Scroogism & Socialism (also see several other Blog posts herein about the matter).

 For the details, read on!